$12.9 Billion DCF Valuation

-Under the 506c Reg D, a $500 fee is required to register form D with the State of New York.
+Under the 506c Reg D, a $500 fee is required to register form D with the State of Oregon.
 And we can offer a convertible note under this exemption, and there are no limits on capital, or accredited investors; and we can openly solicit.

 And we can always do Convertible Debt Financing, but the money would have to be $13M with interest only payments until conversion, and with a contracted valuation formula for exiting and buyback of shares.